 And yet the wall was never angry.
 The wall never laid ‘it’s emotional baggage’ upon them.
 The wall never got upset or frustrated or lectured the child who was testing it.
 Some of your children tested the wall repeatedly.
 Eventually, every single child understands that the wall means business.
 Every child understands where the limits are.
 Every child has respect for the wall and stops testing it.

 There is much for Mom and Dad to learn from these lessons above.
 But the primary lesson is clear:

 Consistent Limits Are Fundamental to Teaching the Rules of Reality

 The small flea brain may not learn instantly, but it still learns quickly…when bumping up against a clear limit (i.e., the lid).
 The wall is also an excellent teacher.
-Both bring home the relationship between choice and consequence, and do it consistently.
-Thus, a choice in life will bring discomfort or struggle for you child, we want that small brain to quickly get the lesson and early if possible.
+Both bring home the relationship between choice and consequence and do it consistently.
+Thus, a choice in life will bring discomfort or struggle for your child, we want that small brain to quickly get the lesson and early if possible.

 And we don’t want to overthink this and try to ignore how the world works.
 It is experiential learning that teaches quickly and rapidly.
 Not talk lessons about reality.

 It’s the choice, then consequence that teachers.
 And then, the consistency of that relationship over time that allows the brain to get it.
-So, keep is simple.
+So, keep it simple.
 Clear limits, with consistent consequences.
 Your children will learn and learn beautifully and quickly.
 Yes, a bit of pain…but it’s short and sweet.
 Much better than years of nagging, yelling and upsets.